TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystemInsights.md

 # Get-JCSystemInsights

 ## SYNOPSIS
-JumpCloud’s System Insights feature provides admins with the ability to easily interrogate their fleet of systems to find important pieces of information.
+JumpCloud's System Insights feature provides admins with the ability to easily interrogate their fleet of systems to find important pieces of information.
 Using this function you can easily gather heightened levels of information from your fleet of JumpCloud managed systems.